John-R-Wallace-NOAA/rgit/README.md

     The local rgit directory was deleted.

-Until I add a verify feature, on first use in a new repo doublecheck that the commit times on GitHub are recently changed.
+On first use in a new repo, doublecheck that the commit times on GitHub are recently changed.
 Only files with actual changes will have recently changed commit times.

+Checking that files in the remote repo are same as those in the local working directory can be accomplished by folowing this example with gitPush:

+    gitPush_Remote <- S(gitPush, show = F, viewOnly = TRUE) # 'gitPush' is not save to [[.GlobalEnv]] when 'viewOnly = TRUE'
+    source('gitPush.R')
+    all.equal(gitPush_Git, gitPush_Remote)
+    rm(gitPush_Git, gitPush_Remote)

 #
 Changing accounts: